pantheon-systems/documentation/source/content/git.md

 title: Starting With Git
 description: Use Git version control to deploy code to your Drupal or WordPress site's development environment.
 categories: [develop]
-tags: [git]
+tags: [git,webops]
 reviewed: "2020-02-07"
 ---
-Git is the version control tool at the heart of the Pantheon workflow.
-If you're a developer who likes to use [local development](), it's a good way to work with the Pantheon platform: develop locally, commit, and push to master to deploy code into your Pantheon Development environment.
+Git is the version control tool at the heart of the Pantheon WebOps<Popover title="WebOps" content="WebOps is a set of practices that facilitates collaboration and automates processes to improve web team productivity." /> workflow.
+If you like to [develop locally](/local-development), it's a good way to streamline your website operations: develop locally, commit, and push to master to deploy code into your Pantheon Development environment.

 <Enablement title="Web Team Agility Assessment" link="https://pantheon.io/web-team-agility-assessment?docs">